 - Drop off essential supplies, like food, to those that can’t or won’t leave home.
 You can leave them at the door.

 - Ensure your overseas staff have the internet/bandwidths necessary to keep in touch with their family.

 10. Have some fun along the way

-- Ask your teenagers about which social media is best for you.
+- Ask around about which social media channel is best for you.

 - Do virtual beersies/cuppas with your mates on Facetime, WhatsApp, Messenger etc.

 - Make your own!